2 How to Think About Data

 - Discrete:

 - A numerical type of data that refers to distinct elements.
 In other words, objects or elements that are unconnected.
-Discrete elements almost always finite.
+Discrete elements are almost always finite.

 - Ordinal: